krukowskid/krukowskid.github.io/_posts/2024-02-08-ExternalDNS-integration-with-Azure-DNS-using-workload-identity.md

 {% endraw %}
 ## Helmfile

-Because i dont like to repeat myself, especially when it comes to configuration and may lead to mistakes, I am using two values files - one general for common configuration, applicable to all envrionments, and another one with environemnet speciafic configuration.
-However you can combine `values.yaml` and `values.dev.yaml` and use single values file without environments.
+To avoid redundancy and potential errors in configuration, I use two values files: one for general settings shared across all environments `values.yaml`, and another for environment-specific configurations `values.env.yaml`.
+However, you can merge these files into a single `values.yaml` and eliminate environment-specific files if desired.

 *helmfile.yaml*
 {% raw %}